zluuba/games-of-terminal/README.md

 ## For Developers

-In this section, you'll find information about documentation, instructions for integrating your own games into Games Of Terminal (GOT), details on how to contribute to the project, and bug reporting.
+In this section, you'll find information about documentation, instructions for integrating your own games into GOT, details on how to contribute to the project, and bug reporting.

 ### Project Documentation
 To delve into the technical details and explore documentation, head over to [Documentation](https://github.com/zluuba/games-of-terminal/tree/main/docs/developer-guide.md).